daffzarco/Tiny_earthling/_posts/2017-06-28-believe-in-your-magic.md

 Let’s start off with a really short Magic practice.
 Read through the complete Practice, then try it out in your own time.

-&nbsp;All you need are 3 things:
+ All you need are 3 things:

 * A pen
 * Paper (you can get yourself a small little gratitude journal)